dtraskas/dtraskas.io/content/docs/about.md

 # About

-I'm the tech lead for the R&D team at [CACI UK](http://www.caci.co.uk), designing and building real-time, high performance APIs using Kubernetes, Python, Golang, AWS, Azure and more.
-My team works on marketing technology developing identity management systems and APIs that enrich the user experience on the web and mobile.
+I'm a Software Engineer, designing and building real-time, web APIs using Kubernetes, Python, Golang, AWS, Azure and more.
+I've been a tech lead for many years and have been specialising in martech, developing Cloud integrations, identity matching systems and data APIs that enrich the user experience on the web and mobile.

-I have been writing software for the last 20 years and my passion for software engineering keeps me always interested.
-I am open to new ideas and approaches but I also like to revisit older stuff.
-These days I'm very keen with Cloud services and automation, as well as Microservices Engineering.
-At CACI we have already developed a lot of the back-end infrastructure powering our data products and services using Microservices and Kubernetes.
+I 've been writing software for the last 20 years and my passion for Software Engineering keeps me always interested in new ideas, languages, tools and practices.
+These days I'm usually working on automation utilising a variety of Cloud services, as well as building Serverless architectures in AWS, Azure and Kubernetes.

-Other areas of interest are autonomous systems and digital electronics especially avionics.
-I find the recent advances in rocket and spaceship design made by SpaceX, Relativity, Electron and Blue Origin very exciting.
-I am keen to learn more about the world of autonomous rockets and spaceships capable of landing with no human intervention either on this planet or remote planets in our solar system.
+Other areas of interest are autonomous systems, self-driving cars, multi-agent technology where I did research for a brief period and learning new programming languages.
+I also have a lot of enthusiasm for the latest developments in space exploration technology and more specifically SpaceX's upcoming Starship rocket.

 ## Technology